embracer-freemode/weever-streaming/README.md

 Server will provide SDP answer in HTTP response.
 Then following communication will based on the data channel.

+This means browser will always be the offer side, server will always be the answer side.
+Even in subscriber case, browser will connect with a single data channel first as offer side.
+Then update the media based on info from data channel.

 Connection first, renegotiate media later
 -----------------------------------------